stripedpajamas/hoku/README.md

 `ls`: change the default mac error sound to an airhorn and set up a bash alias for `ls` to change it back to an airhorn if it's not already

-`np`: open text edit and say 'gotcha' randomly every x seconds, where x is between 0 and 800

 `op`: sleep for 10 minutes and then open every app in /Applications

 ### contributing